-Sacha Baron Cohen’s most LOL characters, ranked
+Sacha Baron Cohen’s most LOL characters: Ranking his movies

 Probably Cohen’s first misstep was his character of Admiral General Aladeen, otherwise known as The Dictator.
-While the choice of character was a wise one satricially (being loosely based on Colonel Gaddafi), it never really gained the same attention that his previous personas had.
-It also didn’t work as well due to it being character that was surrounded by other characters and not unsuspecting members of the public or the future President of the United States.
+While the choice of character was a wise one satirically (loosely based on Colonel Gaddafi), it never really gained the same attention that his previous personas had.
+It felt like a safer, less revelatory take on his Borat persona.

 Following the huge success of Ali G and Borat, everyone was excited to see Cohen’s new character of Bruno – the over-the-top, gay, Austrian TV presenter.
 Some of it was very funny while other bits didn’t work quite as well.
 However, the scene in Bruno in which a huge group of aggressive men turn up to see what they think is a cage fighting match that turns out to be gay porn is definitely a high point from the character.

 Cohen’s first major persona was a huge sensation in Britain and even made it to America.
 As Ali G, Cohen managed to interview the current President of America, Donald Trump, along with a phalanx of other high-profile people who were none the wiser that the character wasn’t a real person.
 He was also immortalized in an opening of an episode of The Simpsons.
 (And the less said about Ali G Indahouse: The Movie, the better – it just wasn’t very good.)